-The Barbados Room, which in its naming is meant to honor the historic connection between the Caribbean nation of Barbados and Charleston.
+The Barbados Suite, which in its naming is meant to honor the historic connection between the Caribbean nation of Barbados and Charleston.

 The island of Barbados is the most easterly of the West Indian islands.
 It lies in the Atlantic, 13 degrees 04’ North and 59 degrees 37’ West, 100 miles east of the chain of island known as the Lesser Antilles, which is technically outside the Caribbean Sea.
 The shape of the island is said to resemble a leg of land and its size is fairly small.
 It is approximately 166 square miles in size.

 The origin of the name, Los Barbudos or Los Barbados, means “The Bearded Ones” in Portugese.
 Folk lore has found that the island owes its names to the presence of Indians with beards who were living there when the island was first discovered.
 Another theory attributes the name to the large number of fig trees that send down clusters of aerial roots suggestive of beards.
 A Bearded Fig Tree is featured on the island’s Royal flag and Coat of Arms.

 The first Englishman landed on Barbados in 1620 with a settlement taking place in 1625.
 It was at that time the island was claimed for the English Crown.
 By 1629 a Governor arrived from England with the island divided into six parishes.
 Each parish had a church, minister and an elected vestry or parish council based upon the English pattern.